longhorn/longhorn/README.md

 ------------- | ----|---------
-size    |  Yes | Specify the capacity of the volume in longhorn and the unit should be `G` numberOfReplicas | Yes | The number of replica (HA feature) for volume in this Longhorn volume fromBackup | No | In Longhorn Backup URL.
-Specify where user want to restore the volume from (Optional)
+size    |  Yes | Specify the capacity of the volume in longhorn and the unit should be `G` numberOfReplicas | Yes | The number of replica (HA feature) for volume in this Longhorn volume fromBackup | No | Optional.
+Must be a Longhorn Backup URL.
+Specify where user want to restore the volume from.

 ### Persistent Volume